madfolio/old_website2/_posts/2020-11-17-Non-Profit-Ecosystems.markdown

 Holmes and Smart[^f3] idenify two approached to innovation from the partners.
 They observed and emergent process and a more predetermined search with a specific focus in mind.

-For the emergent process, similar to emergent strategy as defined by Mintzberg [^f4],
+For the emergent process, similar to emergent strategy as defined by Mintzberg [^f4], this is where partners continue to collborate enabling feedback loops to develop.
+An example of this is Norway is the Kongsberge technology hub or the statrt up scene in Oslo.

+Over time reliance on the expertise of others in the value configuration will and the encouragmnent of giving feedback will improve the product or serivce.

 With the specific process this may be more suited to shorter term projects or partners with a specific skill to contribute.

 For boundary spanning roles the links between the organsations are important.